Table of Contents

 Alternatives to a Life Insurance Annuity

-• Keep the money with the insurance company and only collect interest.
-You could then withdraw the cash at your convenience.
-This would give you time to grieve before you figure out how to use the death benefit.
+• Leave the money with the insurance company and collect interest.
+You can withdraw the funds later, which may give you time to grieve before deciding how to use the death benefit.

-• Collect a lump sum and then use part of the money to buy your own annuity.
-For example, you could keep 50% of the death benefit in cash and use the remaining 50% to buy an annuity for income versus putting everything into a life insurance annuity.
+• Take a lump sum and purchase your own annuity.
+For example, you could keep part of the benefit in cash and use the remaining amount to buy an annuity for income, rather than placing the full amount into a life insurance annuity.

 Choose a life insurance annuity for continuing support.
-Get a Free Life Insurance Quote
+Request a Free Life Insurance Quote

 Related Life Insurance Articles